 At the NCTC Festival, schools from all across the state come together to share their talents and celebrate their collective achievements.

 The basic premise of the Festival is that schools load-in their set into a backstage area that is approximately 10′x10′, before taking the stage to perform their play.
-Performers have 45 minutes to tell their story and leave the stage completely clear.
-Following their performance, participants receive verbal and written feedback from industry experts.
+Students have 45 minutes to tell their story and leave the stage completely clear.
+Following their performance, students receive verbal and written feedback from industry experts.
 When not performing, students watch performances from other schools, learn from their peers and make new theatre friends.
 You can read more about festival preparation and rules here.